evilgreenshyguy/Eviltendo/README.md

-Welcome to Eviltendo!

-Eviltendo is a group of people commited to making homebrew projects primarily for Nintendo consoles.
+unShop is a recreation of the 3DS eShop that aims to sell a variaty of new and exclusive products, like:
-Here you'll find: Morris's Big Button Game, EvilChat, unShop and more!
+Morris's Big Button Game, Drawing Applications, Original 3DS Apps, themes, home screen icons, home screen sound effects and more!